-Dane Terrill is the newly elected Treasurer of MOFFA.
-He joined the board in 2012 as an advocate for providing non-toxic environments for kids and pets to play on, and to grow healthy nutrient dense food.
+Dane Terrill joined the board as an advocate for providing non-toxic environments for kids and pets to play on, and to grow healthy nutrient dense food.
 His work supports his advocacy as he is the Director of Sales/Marketing and Soil Consultant for Crop Services International (CSI) and Flowerfield Enterprises (FE) in Portage, MI.
 FE is a leader in the small scale vermicomposting industry, and for the last ten years Dane was employed to develop a compost tea program.
 He attended the Sustainable Studies Institute in Corvallis, OR to study compost, compost tea/extracts, soil biology and direct microscopy methods.
 With his previous experience designing and maintaining an environmentally-friendly golf course, what evolved was an organic lawn care business that brews and applies compost teas to residential yards, gardens and athletic fields eliminating the need for toxic rescue chemicals and synthetic fertilizers.
 The interest in compost tea and soil biology from a few local farmers prompted Dane to seek out a strategic partnership with CSI, a soil testing, consulting and product brokerage business started by Dr. Phil Wheeler.
 This success of this relationship blossomed to the point that Dane brought both businesses under one roof in July 2014.
 Utilizing the concepts of balancing minerals and bio-activating microbes, he and the staff at CSI/FE specialize in the education and transition of farmers, gardeners and landscape professionals to more sustainable, biological, and organic paradigms.
 Dane is an avid golfer and fisherman and raises vegetables in his hoop-house and raised bed gardens.
 He joined the board in 2012 and has served as Treasurer since 2015.

 Please join us!

 MOFFA members are welcome at any board meeting during the year.
 We haven't set our schedule for 2018, but the first meeting will be in late January. if you're interested in joining us please email us at firstname.lastname@example.org.
 Meetings are sometimes rescheduled due to schedule conflicts.